-As humans we have lived with the nature form the earliest times.
-We have seen and experienced nature and natural phenomenon in in many different ways.
-In cinema however, the use of natural phenomenon in its natural form is limited in the context of characters.
-This paper attempts to address that issue of how to use natural phenomenon and their inherent properties to create understandable and distinct characters.
+As humans, we have lived with the natural form the earliest times.
+We have seen and experienced nature and natural phenomenon in many different ways.
+In cinema, however, the use of natural phenomenon in its natural form is limited in the context of characters.
+This paper attempts to address the issue of how to use natural phenomenon and their inherent properties to create understandable and distinct characters.
 The design method introduced in this research includes a development structure that can be generalized for any natural phenomenon character.
-This paper also contains the documentation of production, results and analysis of the short film ‘SentiencE’ which was made as a proof of concept for the approach proposed in this research.
+This paper also contains the documentation of production, results, and analysis of the short film ‘SentiencE’ which was made as a proof of concept for the approach proposed in this research.

-A wondering sentient being finds another similar yet different presence.
+A wondering sentient being found another similar yet different presence.
 During their time together they find themselves in a situation that will affect them profoundly.